Answers to Your Questions

 Yes!
 Volunteers are the heart and soul of our efforts.
 Take a look at the volunteer opportunities and submit an application.

-Things of My Very Own, Inc. also provides emergency services within four hours of contact to those who qualify.
-Emergency referrals are accepted from pre-approved agencies 24 hours a day, 365 days per year.*
+Emergency referrals are accepted from pre-approved caseworkers 24 hours a day, 365 days per year.*

 The following agencies currently make non-emergency referrals to Things of My Very Own, Inc: